phpgears/cqrs/README.md

 ### Queries

 Queries, like Commands, are immutable DTOs that carry all the information for a request to be made to the data source.
-A Query should be valid from the moment it is created and thus do not allow to mutable its properties
+A Query should be valid from the moment it is created and thus do not allow to mutate its properties

 Extend from `Gears\CQRS\AbstractQuery` to ensure Query immutability.
 Unlike Command a Query is able to hold non scalar properties.
 AbstractQuery has a protected constructor forcing you to create a custom static named constructors